 A quintessential New York character actress with a distinctive Bronx accent who brought authenticity and edge to roles from mob wives to Hollywood publicists.

-Debi Mazar burst onto the screen with an undeniable, street-smart presence that immediately typed her—and then saw her transcend that type.
-Her breakthrough as the stylish, fast-talking friend in Martin Scorsese's 'Goodfellas' was no accident; she brought a genuine, lived-in quality to the part, drawn from her own New York upbringing and early work as a makeup artist in the city's vibrant club scene.
-Mazar parlayed that authenticity into a long career, stealing scenes in films like 'Batman Forever' and 'Empire Records' and landing lead roles on television series such as 'Civil Wars.'
-She reinvented herself again alongside her husband, chef Gabriele Corcos, on the cooking show 'Extra Virgin,' blending her sharp humor with a passion for Italian family life.
-Her journey is one of self-made versatility, proving that a powerful persona can open many doors.
+Debi Mazar broke through as the stylish, fast-talking friend in Martin Scorsese's 'Goodfellas,' drawing on her New York upbringing and early work as a makeup artist.
+Born in 1964, she brought a lived-in quality to the role.
+She stole scenes in 'Batman Forever' and 'Empire Records' and landed lead roles on TV series such as 'Civil Wars.'
+With her husband, chef Gabriele Corcos, she co-hosted the cooking show 'Extra Virgin,' blending sharp humor with Italian family life.

 1946–1964